Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Proposed Approach

 \section{Proposed Approach}

 To address the dual challenges of non-stationarity (C1) and infeasible subgoal generation (C2) in HRL, we introduce \texttt{DIPPER}: \textbf{DI}rect \textbf{P}reference Optimization for \textbf{P}rimitive-\textbf{E}nabled Hierarchical \textbf{R}einforcement Learning.
-We first formulate \texttt{HRL} as a bi-level optimization problem to develop a principled framework that fully captures the inter-dependencies between hierarchical policies (Section~\ref{subsec:bi_level}).
-Subsequently, \texttt{DIPPER} decouples higher-level policy optimization from the non-stationary lower-level reward signal by leveraging \texttt{DPO} for training the higher-level policy, thus stabilizing hierarchical training (Section~\ref{subsec:DIPPER_objective}).
-Additionally, by regularizing subgoal proposals with the lower-level value function, \texttt{DIPPER} ensures that generated subgoals remain feasible for the lower-level policy, effectively preventing degenerate assignments.
-The rest of this section proceeds as follows: we first discuss \text{HRL} as a bi-level problem.
-Utilizing this formulation, we then derive a primitive-regularized token-level \texttt{DPO} objective for higher level policy.
+We first formulate \texttt{HRL} as a bi-level optimization problem to develop a principled framework that fully captures the bi-directional dependence between hierarchical policies (Section~\ref{subsec:bi_level}).
+Subsequently, we introduce \texttt{DIPPER}, which decouples higher-level policy optimization from the non-stationary lower-level policy behavior by leveraging DPO~\citep{rafailov2024direct} to train the higher level policy and RL to train the lower-level policy, thus mitigating HRL non-stationarity (\textbf{C1}) (Section~\ref{subsec:DIPPER_objective}).
+Additionally, our principled bi-level formulation naturally yields a lower-level value function based regularization which ensures that the generated subgoals remain feasible for the lower-level policy, thus addressing the infeasible subgoal generation issue (\textbf{C2}) in HRL.
 Finally, we derive \texttt{DIPPER} objective, analyze its gradient, and provide the final practical algorithm.